joeselway/42header/README.md

 - Accept argument for 42 username (*e.g.: `./set_header.sh jselway`*)
 - Interactively prompt for 42 username when no argument given
 - Set .vimrc for home use
-- Detect bash or zsh for setting shell environment variables
+- Detect bash or zsh for setting shell environment variables (use `source` command per below)

 ![42 header](img/42header.jpg)